 Polyurethane is used to create imitation leather, sometimes called pleather (plastic leather), synthetic leather, or faux leather.
 It can be embossed with any texture, and it’s water-resistant and easy to clean and maintain.
 Good quality polyurethane can feel very soft and look a lot like leather.
 To tell the difference, look at the back of the material—if you see a woven fabric backing, it’s manufactured.

 Vinyl Office Chairs

 Antimicrobial vinyl is commonly used in hospitals and other healthcare facilities due to its easy-to-clean design.
 The textile is treated with a long-lasting antimicrobial solution that makes it highly resistant to the growth of germs and bacteria.
-It can be cleaned and disinfected with strong, hospital-grade disinfectants while still retaining its original color and appearance.
-Be sure to check for specific instructions from your furniture manufacturer in regards to which cleaning solutions are appropriate for your specific type of upholstery, and check out our complete guide to office chair cleaning here.
+It can be cleaned and disinfected with strong, hospital-grade disinfectants while retaining its original color and appearance.Check for specific instructions from your furniture manufacturer regarding which cleaning solutions are appropriate for your specific type of upholstery, and check out our complete guide to office chair cleaning here.